AncaMales/Bugs/README.md

 2. Select the "Subscribe" field.
 3. Introduce an invalid e-mail.

-**Expected behaviour:** Display an error message that the address email is invalid.
+**Expected behaviour:** Displays an error message that the address email is invalid.

-**Actual behaviour:** The field accepts any combination of words that looks like an email.
+**Actual behaviour:** The field accepts any combination of words that looks like an email and displays the message "You have successfully subscribed to this newsletter."

 **Priority:** P2